MillzyDev/ModpackExtractor/README.md

-# ModpackInstaller
+# ModpackExtractor
-A tool that installs Minecraft modpacks to a pre-existing instance
+Allows you to export all mods out of a Modpack, with ease!